aurascoper/Biofilms/README.md

 The subcellular location data is provided in subcellular_locations.tsv and subcellular_location_data.tsv.
 These datasets contain key biological processes mapped to their respective subcellular locations and can be used to map metabolic functions under radiation stress.

 License
-This repository is licensed under the MIT License.
+This repository is licensed under the Creative Commons.
 See the LICENSE file for more information.

 If there are questions or collaborator interest, please email hkinder@stlteach.org